cthackers/adm-zip/APPNOTE.md

                      Values > 0x0003 reserved for certificate processing

         7.2.4.6 ErdData - Encrypted random data is used to store random data that is used to generate a file session key for encrypting each file.
 SHA1 is used to calculate hash data used to derive keys.
 File session keys are derived from a master session key generated from the user-supplied password.
-        If the Flags field in the decryption header contains the value 0x4000, then the ErdData field must be decrypted using 3DES.
-If the value 0x4000 is not set, then the ErdData field must be decrypted using AlgId.
+        If the Flags field in the decryption header contains the value 0x4000, then the ErdData field MUST be decrypted using 3DES.
+If the value 0x4000 is not set, then the ErdData field MUST be decrypted using AlgId.

         7.2.4.7 Reserved1 - Reserved for certificate processing, if value is